bflyblue/blog/2020-05-06 measuring success/post.md

 Something I had not anticipated when comparing time-series databases to Timescale was that the latter makes it possible to group metrics and update them from different places in a distributed system with easy.
-Our job system, for example, creates a measurement entry when first adding a job the queue, and our workers later update the start and completion times.
+Our job system, for example, creates a measurement entry when first adding a job to the queue, and our workers later update the start and completion times.

 | job_id | enqueued_at         | started_at          | completed_at        |
 | ------ | ------------------- | ------------------- | ------------------- |